eXpire163/ftPi/README.md

 # ftPi

 This is yet a preannouncement of my fischertechnik raspberry mix project.
+Have a look at the [wiki](https://github.com/eXpire163/ftPi/wiki/usage).

 ## the idea